This page is for the characters from the 2005 film adaptation.

 - Growling Gut: Played for Drama, Gabu desperately fights his hunger while Mei offers himself as a meal to Gabu.
 Gabu breaks down crying from being overwhelmed by starvation and can't stand the thought of eating his own best friend.

-- Heroic Sacrifice: During the climax, he charges into a fight he knows he has no chance of winning or surviving, so that Mei can have a better chance of living and the goat won't suffer for his past, ironically rejecting the Heroic Sacrifice Mei had tried to do for him a few minutes earlier.
+- Heroic Sacrifice: During the climax, he charges into a fight he knows he has no chance of winning or surviving, so that Mei can have a better chance of living and the goat won't suffer for his past.
+Ironically, he rejected the Heroic Sacrifice Mei had tried to do for him a few minutes earlier.

 - Knight in Shining Armor: Never hesitates to help Mei when he is in distress.